near/stakewars-iv/README.md

 #### March 22nd, 2024

-* Validator roles and rewards model [https://github.com/near/nearcore/issues/10556#issuecomment-2004647692](was presented) and waits for implementation.
+* Validator roles and rewards model [was presented](https://github.com/near/nearcore/issues/10556#issuecomment-2004647692) and waits for implementation.
 * Working on enabling in-memory trie in StatelessNet.
 * Found that StatelessNet issues during loadtests are related to poor network performance.
 Working on improving it.